Plutonomicon/cardano-transaction-lib/doc/comparisons.md

    - Some of the Plutus conventions do not make sense for us, due to differences between on-chain and off-chain
    - Our API scope is a lot more extensive, as we provide support for wallet interactions, staking operations, and more support for balancer tweaking.

+For a more in-depth explanation of the differences between PAB and CTL (with code examples), refer to [`plutus-comparison.md`](./plutus-comparison.md).

 ## Lucid

 ### Wallet support